Skip to main content

 // ... consultation happens ...

-await ekascribe.endRecording();
+const endResult = await ekascribe.endRecording();

 // 6.
-Get the structured output
+Poll for the structured output until processing completes

-const result = await ekascribe.pollSessionOutput({
+const status = await ekascribe.getSessionStatus(sessionId, {

 });